 17: A popular saying in the 1970s era USSR: "They tell us that capitalism stinks, but what a delightful smell!"

-18ff: Quoting lyrics from the 1980s-era influential Soviet rock band Urfiin Juice and their song "World on the Wall," which illustrates the consumerism and comparisonitis of Russians looking towards the West for all the make-believe over there; [reading these lyrics actually reminds me of Los Prisoneros and their wonderful song "¿Por Qué No Se Van?"]
+18ff: Quoting lyrics from the 1980s-era influential Soviet rock band Urfiin Juice and their song "World on the Wall," which illustrates the consumerism and comparisonitis of Russians looking towards the West for all the make-believe over there; [reading these lyrics actually reminds me of the famous Chilean rock band Los Prisoneros and their wonderful song "¿Por Qué No Se Van?"]
 The author goes on to say that the Soviet Union collapsed because the majority of the population wanted the material affluence of Western capitalism; however, this turned out to be a paradox because their culture then caught Western "affluenza."

 Chapter 2: Affluenza